annefried/annefried.github.io/_pages/publications.md

 2025
 ----

-Wei Zhou, Mohsen Mesgar, Heike Adel, Annemarie Friedrich. <strong>PPT: A Process-based Preference Learning Framework for Self Improving Table Question Answering Models.</strong> In Proceedings of the International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics, 2025.
-December 2025.
-Mumbai, India. <i>(to appear)</i>
+Wei Zhou, Mohsen Mesgar, Heike Adel, and Annemarie Friedrich.
+2025. <a href="https://aclanthology.org/2025.ijcnlp-short.20/">p²-TQA: A Process-based Preference Learning Framework for Self-Improving Table Question Answering Models</a>.
+In Proceedings of the 14th International Joint Conference on Natural Language Processing and the 4th Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics, pages 217–231, Mumbai, India.
+The Asian Federation of Natural Language Processing and The Association for Computational Linguistics.

 Julian Lorenz, Mrunmai Phatak, Robin Schön, Katja Ludwig, Nico Hörmann, Annemarie Friedrich, and Rainer Lienhart. <a href="https://openaccess.thecvf.com/content/ICCV2025W/SG2RL/papers/Lorenz_CoPa-SG_Dense_Scene_Graphs_with_Parametric_and_Proto-Relations_ICCVW_2025_paper.pdf">COPA-SG: Dense Scene Graphs with Parametric and Proto-Relations.</a> In Proceedings of Workshop on Scene Graphs and Graph Representation Learning @ ICCV 2025.
 October 2025.
 Honolulu, Hawaii.